 Thinking through where lights off manufacturing makes sense

-Rather than seeing lights off manufacturing as the ultimate goal, a better approach may to actively consider the areas of the production line that would benefit from some degree of automation.
-Carefully considering where the case can be made for full automation – and where the greater flexibility of having some manual involvement – may be a better approach than simply aiming for full automation.
+Rather than seeing lights off manufacturing as the ultimate goal, a better approach may be to actively consider the areas of the production line that would benefit from some degree of automation, gradually incrementing towards automation.
+Carefully considering where the case can be made for full automation and where it is more important to maintain the flexibility of having some manual involvement may be a better approach than simply aiming for full automation.